 One 55-gallon barrel will supply 2 people with 2 gallons of water per day for a little more than 2 weeks.
 That’s a lot of water in a small space.
 Today we are going to take the mystery out of storing water in 55-gallon barrels for long-term storage.

 We have also written a post entitled; How to Store Water for Emergency Preparedness that reviews a variety of storage methods and containers for long-term water storage.
 You may want to check it out next.

 Selecting a Water Barrel for Long Term Water Storage

-The barrel must be made out of a food grade plastic.
-High-density polyethylene (HDPE) is the plastic commonly used to make the popular blue 55 gallon water storage drums.
+The barrel must be made out of food-grade plastic.
+High-density polyethylene (HDPE) is the plastic commonly used to make the popular blue 55-gallon water storage drums.

 How to Clean a Water Barrel for Long-Term Storage

 Start with a clean food-grade plastic barrel.
 If the barrel has been used, I recommend adding a couple of gallons of a strong chlorine solution to each barrel and rolling it around for a while to ensure that every part of the interior of the barrel comes into contact with the solution.

 I make the solution by mixing one teaspoon of calcium hypochlorite or one cup of fresh chlorine bleach to two gallons of water.